 Although the penis doesn’t have any bones, it can still be broken.
 It can incur what is known as penile fracture, which is not a simple injury.

-Penile fracture is not common, and it happens usually to younger men who tend to have quite rigid erections.
+Penile fracture is not common, and it usually happens to younger men who tend to have relatively rigid erections.

 You can prevent the penile fracture from happening by avoiding the rough use of your penis.